Extracting Recurring Vulnerabilities from Black-Box LLM-Generated Software: End-to-End Attack Demonstration Using FSTab (Case Study)

 \subsection{From UI Reconnaissance to FSTab Query}

-\paragraph{Step 1: Extract observable UI actions.} Using black-box interaction with the UI, we identify high-confidence user-intent actions such as login, quick search, and advanced filtering.
+\paragraph{Step 1: Extract observable UI actions} Using black-box interaction with the UI, we identify high-confidence user-intent actions such as login, quick search, and advanced filtering.
 These correspond to our feature taxonomy entries and are the only inputs required to query FSTab.
+No source inspection is used in this step; the actions are identified from the victim's visible interface alone.

-\paragraph{Step 2: Query model-specific FSTab.} Table~\ref{tab:fstab_case_query} shows the \texttt{grok}-specific top-ranked rule IDs returned for the extracted actions.
+\paragraph{Step 2: Query model-specific FSTab} Table~\ref{tab:fstab_case_query} shows the \texttt{grok}-specific top-ranked rule IDs returned for the extracted actions.
 Importantly, these predictions are \emph{feature-conditioned} (e.g., search actions surface regex risks; auth actions surface rate-limiting / injection risks), and therefore provide a concrete triage list before any code inspection.